CES 2019: This sleek-looking smart lighter helps you quit smoking

 A common New Year's resolution is to quit smoking.
 Unfortunately for most smokers, will power is often not enough on its own.
 Luckily, there are any number of products ranging from gum and hypnotism to patches and e-cigarettes that try to assist.

-At CES, a company from Lebanon named Slighter, showcased a new cigarette lighter that offers you a new way to quit.
+At CES 2019, a company from Lebanon named Slighter showcased its cigarette lighter that offers you a new way to quit.
 It learns when and how frequently you light up, then personalizes a plan for you.
 Over time, the Slighter purposely won't light to help you reduce the cigarettes you smoke one-by-one until you gradually reach your goal.

 Sadly, I only got to see a prototype that was behind glass.
 A representative for Slighter assured me it can produce a flame.

-You can share the data Slighter gathers via a smartphone app with friends and family for support.
+You can share the data Slighter gathers via a phone app with friends and family for support.
 The app also displays how much money you've saved along the way to your goal.

 Slighter was nominated for a clinical run with the French National Cancer Institute, Hygée Center of Cancer Prevention, and the Institute of Cancer in Lyon, France.